-Though French in origin, this tart knows no bounds in terms of its appeal.
-While we appreciate the taste and that’s what prompts us to make it again and again, we also swoon to the sleek elongated lines of this pear tart.
-The only trick to recreating them at home is not everyone has a 13-inch rectangular tart pan like the one shown in the photo above.
+Though French in origin, this classic pear almond tart knows no bounds in terms of its appeal.
+While we appreciate the taste and that’s what prompts us to make it again and again, we also swoon to the sleek elongated lines of the tart.
+[Editor’s Note: The only trick to recreating them at home is not everyone has a 13-inch rectangular tart pan like the one shown in the photo above.
 Thankfully this recipe also works quite admirably in a good old 11-inch round tart pan.]
 Sometimes the pears are simply halved, but it looks more attractive if they are sliced.
 Originally published October 2, 2013.–Laura Washburn